kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 `apt`, or if you have the [Kubernetes][kubernetes] source in your host machine (`$GOPATH/src/k8s.io/kubernetes`), by using `docker` or `bazel`.
+To specify the build type use the flag `--type`.
+Note however that using `--type=bazel` on Windows or MacOS will not work currently due to Kubelet using [CGO] which requires GCC/glibc for linux.
+A workaround may be enabled in the future.

-To specify the build type use the flag `--type`. kind will default to using the build type `docker` if none is specified.
+kind will default to using the build type `docker` if none is specified.

 ```